 A good bitchin conversation can work wonders on the figure

-Some random person claimed online that you lose weight talking, but that depends on the mouth in question, and whether or not you have a decent motor.
-In my early youth, when I could talk, (literally, a mile a minute), I shed loads of calories – nervous energy they called it.
+If you enjoy a good bitchin conversation, then you need to read my guide.
+It’s not just for the fun of it.
+You can improve your figure and lose weight talking, but that depends on the mouth in question, and whether or not you have a bitchin motor.
+In my early youth, when I could bitch, (literally, a mile a minute), I shed scores of calories – nervous energy they called it.
 I was a skinny minny in those days.
 Nowadays I’d need a decent interlocutor to lose that much weight if you get what I mean.

 The trick is to gossip on the fly.
 Be with others who like to rabbit, and I mean rabbit!
 Ferociously.
 Talk good.
 Make so that the consonants and vowel-sounds stoke up the brain and burn new neurons into that worn-out skull of yours.
 Dream mad ideas and stash them away for later.
 Talk anything, but talk.
 Take pizza.
 Let’s say you’re sharing one now with friends.
 Consider this – where and when was pizza invented?
 (China or Japan?)
 What’s the best ratio of pastry to toppings, tomatoes and cheeses that make the classic Italian pie?
 What Roman Emperor guzzled ten pies in one sitting, with chilli oil on top, and then died of a massive wind attack?
 Clue, he was lactose intolerant.
 (Okay, I made that one up, but it sounds good, don’t it?).
 See how loose talk can stir the writer imagination?